Painter602/Joystick-Monitor/config/Config ReadMe.md

 ### Axis fields
-Axies consist of up-to five, comma separated, fields -Field 1: reading, offset to small value in the buffer -Field 2: reading, offset to high value in the buffer -Field 3: label, text.  **Must not contain a comma** -Field 4: invert, reverse the axis reading
+Axies consist of up-to five, comma separated, fields
+- Field 1: reading, offset to small value in the buffer
+- Field 2: reading, offset to high value in the buffer
+- Field 3: label, text.  **Must not contain a comma**
+- Field 4: invert, reverse the axis reading
--Field 5: calibrate, adjust the neutal centre of the device in display.
+- Field 5: calibrate, adjust the neutal centre of the device in display.

 ## To do
 Revise the way axis fields are set-up.